 The museum’s collection of fine art, including Kirkland’s paintings and those of other Colorado artists, adorn the walls.
 Make sure to ride (or peek in) the elevator, yet another display space for Kirkland’s paintings.

 In Kirkland’s studio at the back of the original building, visitors will encounter straps hanging from the ceiling.
 The artist used to suspend himself above his canvases from these.
 His later paintings were done from a paint mixture he invented that combined oil and water.
 As the two don’t mix, the paintings had to lie flat until the paint dried so that it didn’t run off.
 He came up with this ingenious solution.

 If you time your visit right, you can take a tour of the museum to get an understanding of the treasures housed here.
 Tours are offered Wednesdays, Thursdays, Fridays and Saturdays at 1:30pm.
 With advance notice, special tours can be arranged for groups of 10 or more.
 The museum is open Tuesday through Sunday from11am to 5pm.
 They are closed Mondays and major holidays.
 There is an admission charge.

-If you’re a lover of decorative art, the Kirkland Museum of Decorative & Fine Art should be on your bucket list.
-It should definitely be a stop on any art lover’s Denver itinerary.
+The Kirkland Museum should definitely be a stop on any art lover’s Denver itinerary.
 If you haven’t been exposed to the treasures found in this genre, there are few better places to start.